enriquegrodrigo/spark-crowd/sphinx/_build/html/_sources/usage/examples.rst.txt

     |    418|    1|
     ....

-MajorityVoting algorithms suppose that all annotators are equally accurate, so they choose the most frequent annotation as the ground truth label.
-Therefore, they only return the ground truth for the problem.
+MajorityVoting algorithms assume that all annotators are equally accurate, so they choose the most frequent annotation as the ground truth label.
+Because of this, they only return the ground truth for the problem.

 The data file in this example follow the format from the ``BinaryAnnotation`` type: